2acoin/2acoin-docs/Frequently-Asked-Questions.md

 #### Q: What is the miner executable / why isn't it working?

 A: This is a solo miner, which is CPU only.
-This means to gain any TRTL, you have to find a block by yourself, which unless you have many powerful CPUs, is very unlikely.
+This means to gain any ARMS, you have to find a block by yourself, which unless you have many powerful CPUs, is very unlikely.
   We strongly recommend using a pool, and a miner such as xmr-stak or xmrig.
   Nevertheless, if you want to try it out, open a command prompt in the same directory, and run

 ```
-miner.exe --address TRTL...
+miner.exe --address ARMS...
 ```

- replacing `TRTL...` with your full TRTL address.
+ replacing `ARMS...` with your full ARMS address.

-  You need to have `TurtleCoind.exe` open and synced to use this miner, unlike conventional miners, where the pool hosts the daemon.
+  You need to have `2ACoind.exe` open and synced to use this miner, unlike conventional miners, where the pool hosts the daemon.

-#### Q: Is there a calculator to see how much TRTL I'll mine per day?
+#### Q: Is there a calculator to see how much ARMS I'll mine per day?

-A: Your pool's homepage should have one - enter your hashrate and it'll give an estimate of how much TRTL you'll mine per day.
+A: Your pool's homepage should have one - enter your hashrate and it'll give an estimate of how much ARMS you'll mine per day.
 If there isn't, you can check one [here](https://turtle.land/#pools).

 ### XMR-Stak Issues